 The two large oak beams that were removed from the deck head the lower gun deck showed a little more promise however and although 2/3rds of these original oak beams were totally unusable once this rotten wood was carefully removed sound wood started to appear which would enable something larger to be carved in one piece.

 From this first large beam the bas-relief carving of HMS Victory and HMS Royal Sovereign about to break the Allied line at Trafalgar was carved.
 For over a decade the ‘Battle of Trafalgar’ scene has been on exhibition in the Royal Naval Museum alongside Lord Nelson’s Flagship.
-However in 2010 this relief carving was moved to just inside the port side entrance port on HMS Victory’s middle gun deck, not so very far from the actual spot where it was once part of the very fabric of the historic Warship were it was on display for another decade.
+However, in 2010 this relief carving was moved to just inside the port side entrance port on HMS Victory’s middle gun deck, not so very far from the actual spot where it was once part of the very fabric of the historic Warship were it was on display for another decade.

 click to enlarge wording